CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorXmlApiMessage.md

 ```

 ### -RemoteUserLocale
 The platform locale to assign user.
-A locale defines one or more organizations (domains) the user is allowed access, and access is limited to the organizations specified in the locale.
+A locale defines one or more organizations (domains) the user is allowed access to, and access is limited to the organizations specified in the locale.

 ```yaml
 Type: string